 Once you’ve got this information you can now create your strategy and build a plan.
 Every day gives you so many ways to explore and so many PR motives.
 Be attentive and creative!

 By the way, we here at PRnews.io have a Media Planning tool:

 The good thing about PR is it doesn’t need a lot of investment.
 You can use what you already have, including social media and CRM databases.
 Social media and emails are great ways to be connected with bloggers, influencers, and even journalists.

 Twitter, Instagram, LinkedIn, and Facebook are some of the best to engage with people you think could help you boost your company.
 Follow them and then engage with them by liking, sharing, or commenting on their content.
 You can also contact them directly.

-Email is another good option of pitching to a reporter or influencer.
+Email is another good option for pitching to a reporter or influencer.
 Perhaps even the best for some of them.
 All you need is an email address so try to create your list of people to contact.

 Also, think about redesigning and relaunching your website.
-Rethink about how you present your product and convey the advantages of your service.
+Rethink how you present your product and convey the advantages of your service.

 Make sure Google Analytics and Google Tag Manager are installed on your website correctly before you start any PR campaign.
 You’ll need to defend the impact of your activities on someone.
 Even if it’s just yourself, so fix the position you’re starting from, and then use the website insights to determine the impact of each PR campaign as you go.

-Measure the Value
+Measure the value